 1 row in set (0.01 sec)

-This value indicates the directory from which MySQL or MariaDB can run file operations.
-A NULL value means there is no directory set, thus no operations will be allowed.
+The value shows the directory where MySQL or MariaDB can perform file operations.
+A NULL value means no file operations are allowed.

 $ sudo vi /etc/mysql/my.cnf

-The location may vary based on your operating system and installation preferences.
-Typically, it might be in /etc/mysql/, /etc/, or the MySQL installation directory.
+The location of the configuration file depends on your system.
+Common locations are /etc/mysql/, /etc/, or the MySQL installation directory.

 [mysqld]